Take action straight away to avoid rent arrears if your new claim for housing benefit is delayed.

 If you are a private or housing association tenant, you should receive an interim payment – a payment on account – if your claim takes longer than 2 weeks to process.

-Contact your council if you do not receive one after 2 weeks.
+Contact your council if you do not receive payment on account after 2 weeks.

 3. Continue paying rent